mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 - Two types of logs:
     - daemon logs : are the logs from the Docker Daemon or the Docker engine, modern Linux systems use systemd, in those instances, daemon logs get sent to journald (journalctl -u docker.service) if not check var/log/messages.
 On Windows check **AppData/Local/Docker**and also **Windows event viewer**.
-    - container (aka app) logs: Docker's hoping that apps log to STDOUT and STDERR. i.e. PID1 process in every container is getting captured and it's getting forwarded  we need to design the containers so the apps are running as PID1 and logging to STDOUT and STDERR, we could also logging to a file though, it is possible to do sim links and shunt rights to those files to STDOUT and STDERR; maybe mount a volume to those locations so that you can access them outside of the container and make sure they persist when the container's gone.
+    - container (aka app) logs: Docker's hoping that apps log to STDOUT and STDERR. i.e. PID1 process in every container is getting captured and it's getting forwarded  we need to design the containers so the apps are running as PID1 and logging to STDOUT and STDERR, we could also logging to a file though, it is possible to do sim links and shunt rights to those files to STDOUT and STDERR; maybe mount a volume to those locations so that we can access them outside of the container and make sure they persist when the container's gone.
 Enterprise edition has supported the logging drivers-plugins that integrate container logging with existing logging solutions like Syslog and Gelf and Splunk,     => forward container logs to whatever external logging solution.

 we could configure logging driver for the system via daemon.json config file.
 Then any new containers will start using that driver. for the occasional container logging :